Check out our list of recommended books for budding healthcare / healthtech innovators, entrepreneurs and intrapreneurs.

 Ben Horowitz, co-founder of Andreessen Horowitz venture fund and one of Silicon Valley’s most experienced and respected entrepreneurs offers advice on building and running a startup, based on the extreme ups and downs of his own experiences and those of the many entrepreneurs he has worked with.

+In this follow up to The Creative Destruction of Medicine Cardiologist Dr. Eric Topol examines what he calls medicine’s “Gutenberg Moment”.
 He predicts that new technologies will democratise medicine, with patients controlling their own data, mobile phones becoming a ‘lab in our pocket’ and computers replacing physicians for many diagnostic tasks.

 A classic book detailing how entrepreneurs must navigate their companies through and beyond the inevitable lull that lies beyond the early adopters, if they are to reach mass audiences and widespread success.

+In this short 200 page book published in 2013, Gary Keller and Jay Papasan explore the common habit amongst high achievers.
 In an information overload and multitasking culture, they will convince you why being focused on one thing rather than trying to multitask is in fact the secret to getting further and getting more done quicker.